grgalex/grgalex.github.io/_pages/about.md

 You can find a short CV [here](./assets/pdf/grgalex_cv.pdf).

-My research lies at the intersection of systems and software, with a focus on improving the reliability of computer systems as well as the utilization of traditional and heterogenous computational resources.
+My research lies at the intersection of systems and software, with a focus on improving the security and reliability of computer systems.

+I'm currently scrutinizing the boundary between scripting languages (e.g., Python, JavaScript) and compiled languages (e.g., C/C++, Rust).

-I'm currently trying to improve the reliability of Infrastructure-as-Code (IaC) software.
+On the side, I'm also trying to improve the reliability of
+Infrastructure-as-Code (IaC) software.